ReinhartLab/WenWen/DMSS/Ana_dms/ReadMe_DMS_wen.txt

 DMSS046: noisy, with some more trials that need to be rejected, but there is not enough trials left / may need to discard this sn
 2022-11-21-wen: postICA rechecked, clean set generated, lots of IC rejected

-DMSS050: opposite response instructions were given.
+DMSS050: opposite response instructions were given. flipped behav accuracy but not EEG marker codes
 2022-11-21-wen: postICA, clean set generated

-DMSS051: opposite response instructions were given.
+DMSS051: opposite response instructions were given.flipped behav accuracy but not EEG marker codes
 2022-11-21-wen: postICA, clean set generated, 0.64 remaining

-DMSS052: opposite response instructions were given.
+DMSS052: opposite response instructions were given.flipped behav accuracy but not EEG marker codes
 2022-11-21-wen: postICA, clean set generated

 DMSS053: beha data were in two files